null

 Best Leather Straps for the Chronomaster Original (19mm)

-The Chronomaster Original's 38mm case at 13mm thick suits slimmer leather constructions than the Sport.
+The Chronomaster Original's 38mm case suits slimmer leather constructions than the Sport.
 Flat and lightly padded leather suits the Original's more elegant proportions.

 Classic flat calfskin in dark brown at 19mm — the most versatile everyday leather, following the Original's own factory leather pairing.